JawBlade/Project-Sim/README.md

 ### Description

 Project Sim is a web-based AI assistant designed to help users interact with a virtual classroom environment.
-Built with Flask and integrated with OpenAI’s API, it allows users to type questions or commands and receive intelligent responses, simulating a helpful classroom guide.
+Built with Flask and integrated with OpenAI’s API and Eleven Labs’ text-to-speech, it allows users to type questions or commands and receive intelligent responses, simulating a helpful classroom guide.

 The app features a simple and responsive user interface using Tailwind CSS, enabling smooth interaction on both desktop and mobile devices.
-Users can input text, submit queries, and get dynamic AI-generated answers displayed on the page.
-This project demonstrates the integration of modern web development techniques with natural language processing.
+Users can input text, submit queries, and get dynamic AI-generated answers displayed on the page, along with natural voice output powered by Eleven Labs.
+This project demonstrates the integration of modern web development techniques with natural language processing and speech synthesis.

 ---